lio972/sublime-text-community-packages/trunk/LaTeX/README.txt

 `A, ctrl+backslash` gives `\forall`

-etc. Look at the `texMacro.py` and `Default.sublime-keymap` files for details.
-If you want to add your own macros, remember that the first match is used in the keymap.
-This is why, for instance, I have `lp` for `\left(` listed before the single-letter commands, and `p` in particular; otherwise, `l,p,ctrl+backslash` would yield `l\pi`.
+etc. Look at the `texMacro.py` file for a complete list of available shortcuts.
+You can also add your own shortcuts to the `macros` Python dictionary.
+Your shortcut can consists of letters or numbers, without spaces or other symbols.
+Remember to escape the leading backslash.

 References and citations